 Problem of Python’s Concurrency APIs

-They are the multiprocessing module for process-based concurrency, threading module for thread-based concurrency, and the asyncio module for coroutine-based concurrency.
+They are the multiprocessing module for process-based concurrency, the threading module for thread-based concurrency, and the asyncio module for coroutine-based concurrency.

-The abundance of choice makes it confusing.
+The abundance of choices makes it confusing.

 It’s worse than you think: